Freshdesk AI automations: A complete 2026 guide

 These automations assist by reading new tickets, suggesting appropriate categories, priorities, and statuses.
 They can also route tickets to the correct agent or group, reducing manual sorting and speeding up problem resolution.

-No, native Freshdesk AI automations are designed to learn from information stored exclusively within the Freshdesk ecosystem, such as your public knowledge base.
-They cannot access scattered company knowledge found in external platforms like Google Docs, Confluence, or Slack threads.
+Native Freshdesk AI automations are optimized to learn from information stored within the Freshdesk ecosystem, such as your public knowledge base.
+To include company-wide knowledge found in external platforms like Google Docs, Confluence, or Slack, you can use complementary integrations.

-The Freddy AI Copilot is typically priced per agent per month, whereas the Freddy AI Agent uses usage-based pricing, charging $100 per 1,000 sessions.
-This session-based model can lead to unpredictable monthly costs, particularly during periods of high support volume.
+The Freddy AI Copilot is typically priced per agent per month, whereas the Freddy AI Agent uses a usage-based pricing model of $100 per 1,000 sessions.
+This allows teams to scale their costs based on their actual support volume.

 Share this post